Scouts (Scouting Ireland)

-Crean Awards
+Crean awards

 As part of ONE programme, the award scheme in the Scout section mirrors that in other sections, with its specific symbolic framework.
 Polar explorer Tom Crean is the inspiration for the Crean Awards badge scheme.
 There are 4 badges, named after Crean's expeditions (Discovery, Terra Nova, Endurance and Polar), with each needing about a year to complete.

 The first badge Discovery, doubles as a requirement for investiture into the section.

 The Chief Scout Award is also available to obtain for Scouts in their final year in the section.
 Adventure skills and Special Interest badges are a requirement of this award.

-Troop Structure
+Troop structure

 Scouts are divided up in patrols and troops.

 6-8 Scouts make up a patrol.
 The patrol is the main unit of the Scout programme and most activities are done in the patrol.
-The patrol is led by an older Scout known as a patrol leader (pl).
-He is helped by an assistant patrol leader.
+The patrol is led by an older Scout known as a patrol leader (PL).
+They are helped by an assistant patrol leader (APL).
 All other members of the patrol are given jobs (e.g. cook, first aider, scribe).
 The patrol system encourages teamwork and youth leadership.

 A standard troop is made up of 20-32 Scouts (divided into 3-4 patrols) under the leadership of a group of Adult Scouters.
-The PLs come together in Court of Honour/Patrol Leaders Council to help the Scouters run the troop.
+The PLs come together in a Patrol Leaders Council/Court of Honour to help the Scouters run the troop.